al1brn/geonodes/4d/normal_basis.md

 # Normal basis (Maths)

-> Computes three 4-vectors forming a normal basis defined by hree input 4-vectors.
+> Computes three 4-vectors forming a normal basis in the 3D space defined by hree input 4-vectors.

 ## Sockets